 Process each part If you enable this, each backup part will be emailed to you as soon as it's ready.
-This is useful immediately if you are low on disk space (disk quota) when used in conjunction with Delete archive after processing.
+This is useful if you are low on disk space (disk quota) when used in conjunction with Delete archive after processing.
 When using this feature we suggest having 10Mb plus the size of your part for split archives free in your account.
 The drawback with enabling this option is that if the email fails, the backup fails.
 If you don't enable this option, the email process will take place after the backup is complete and finalized.
 This ensures that if the email process fails a valid backup will still be stored on your server.
 The drawback is that it requires more available disk space.

-If enabled, the archive files will be removed from your server after they are emailed to you.
+Delete archive after processing If enabled, the archive files will be removed from your server after they are emailed to you.
 Very useful to conserve disk space and practice the good security measure of not leaving your backups on your server.

-Email address

-The email address where you want your backups sent to.
+Email address The email address where you want your backups sent to.
 When used with GMail or other webmail services it can provide a cheap alternative to proper cloud storage.
+Email subject A subject for the email you'll receive.
+You can leave it blank if you want to use the default.
+However, we suggest using something descriptive, i.e. your site's name and the description of the backup profile.